 Provide details of how evaluations will be done, how students can look at the evaluations.
 Generic evaluation procedures included below.
 Add additional evaluation procedures / criteria as needed

-The course uses one or more of the following evaluation procedures as part of the course:
+The course uses the following evaluation procedures as part of the course:

 - Manual evaluation of essay type / descriptive questions - Automatic plagiarism check using tools